-This IKEA desk lamp exists as a floor lamp, wall lamp and flush mount.
+Other versions: This 1980s IKEA desk lamp exists as a floor lamp, wall lamp and flush mount.
 It was designed in the famous Memphis style.

-The Italian Memphis Group was a design and architecture group founded by Ettore Sottsass (1917-2007) in 1981 in Milan which designed Postmodern furniture, lights, fabrics, ceramics, glass and metal objects from 1981 to 1987.
+The Italian Memphis Group was a design and architecture group founded by Ettore Sottsass (1917-2007) in 1981 in Milan which designed Postmodern furniture, lights, fabrics, ceramics, glass and metal objects from 1981 until 1987.

 The name was taken after the Bob Dylan song “Stuck Inside of Mobile with the Memphis Blues Again“.
 The song was played constantly during the first meeting of the designers on the 11th December 1980.

 The group’s members included Andrea Branzi, Aldo Cibic, Alessandro Mendini,Arata Isozaki, Barbara Radice, Beppe Caturegli, Ettore Sottsass, George Sowden, Gerard Taylor, Giovanni Levanti, Hans Hollein, Javier Mariscal, Laura Agnoletto, Lawrence Laske, Luciano Paccagnella, Marco Susani, Marco Zanini, Marco Zanuso, Maria Sanshez, Martine Bedin, Marzio Rusconi, Massimo Iosa Ghini, Masanori Umeda, Matteo Thun, Michael Graves, Michele de Lucchi, Nathalie du Pasquier, Peter Shire, Shiro Kuramata and Thomas Bley.
 Ettore Sottsass left the movement in 1985, the Memphis Group disbanded in 1991.